W3PAY/w3pay/README.md

 #### Important.
 After copying the examples, you need to open the files and specify the paths to w3payFrontend and w3payBackend and remove exit at the beginning of the files.

-After successfully implementing the plugin into your site, go to the [https://w3pay.dev/settings](settings) and test the acceptance of crypto payments.
+After successfully implementing the plugin into your site, go to the settings and test the acceptance of crypto payments. https://w3pay.dev/settings